Grahp/Website/pages/Coding with Steno.md

 What these keybinds have in common is that they both [do something special] to add context to your keypresses, since on a normal keyboard, you only have ~30 keys.

-In [[Steno|Steno]], we have millions of strokes available at any given moment, we can do better.
+In [[Steno]], we have millions of strokes available at any given moment, we can do better.

 ## Automatically Modal Editing